NikHoh/jetbot_maze/README.md

   ]
 ```

-To build the cube with the April tags yourself, you can use the PDF 'cube_layout_16,2mm.pdf' in the 'images' folder:
+To build the cube with the April tags yourself, you can use the PDF `cube_layout_16,2mm.pdf` in the `images` folder:

 1. print the PDF (make sure that no scaling is done during the printing process - 100% scaling, the boxes should be exactly 3mm wide)
 2. cut open the rolled-up mesh of the cube